jessicarush/react-notes/nextjs_app_router.md

 ## loading.js

-This `loading.js` file in our page's route folder will be displayed until the above axios call is resolved:
+This `loading.js` file in our page's route folder will be displayed until the above fetch call is resolved:

 ```javascript
 const Loading = () => {